dagongren1997/dagongren1997.github.io/_pages/about.md

 Previously, I was an undergrad at the Department of Electronics and Telecommunication Engineering at Jadavpur University, India from 2017 to 2021.
 I was also an undergraduate research assistant in the Department of Physical Sciences, IISER Kolkata.

-You can reach me at `dutta[at]ucdavis.edu`.
+You may reach me at `dutta[at]ucdavis.edu`.
 My office is at MSB 3219.